 Number of Workers

 In addition to a robust economy, New Mexico boasts an enchanting, rugged landscape dotted with urban areas that each have their own unique history.
-The largest cities in the state include Albuquerque, Las Cruces, Rio Rancho, Santa Fe, and Roswell.
+According to the U.S. Census Bureau, the largest cities in the state include Albuquerque, Las Cruces, Rio Rancho, Santa Fe, and Roswell.
 Major metropolitan areas include those surrounding Albuquerque, Farmington, and Las Cruces.
 The state's climate is generally considered semi-arid, but certain parts experience rather different weather conditions.
 In addition to rose-colored deserts, New Mexico also has its share of snow-capped mountain peaks and rugged high deserts.

 Those who want to experience the culture and outdoor beauty New Mexico has to offer can enjoy any one of the state's 36 parks, three national parks, and 12 national monuments.
 Outdoor lovers will relish in everything from caves to biking trails to the state's many lakes and rivers.